Table of Contents

 Regardless of Age: You can make a Third-Party Special Needs Trust for a disabled relative or a friend.

-The tree types of Special Needs Trusts are discussed below.
+The three types of Special Needs Trusts are discussed below.
 As a rule of thumb, you’d always try to go for the trust with the least amount of restrictions.

 First Party Special Needs Trust